quangv/docs/src/doc/monaca_cli/manual/cli_commands.rst

 :dfn:`$ monaca login`

 Example
-  Here is an example of how you log in to Monaca Cloud with Monaca CLI:
+  Here is an example of how to log into Monaca Cloud with Monaca CLI:

   .. code-block:: bash